Overview of One Person Company (OPC) Registration

 - Easy Transferability of Shares:

-Registering a company in India offers easy transferability of shares means that shares of the company can be transferred from one shareholder to another.
+Registering a company in India offers easy transferability of shares, which means that shares of the company can be transferred from one shareholder to another.
 The leverage smoothens out the transaction in management of the company and later enhances the flexibility in business operations of the company.

 - Access to Investments and Funding:

-Capital can be easily raised in a OPC as it offers as Equity shares can be easily issued by company to raise fund.
-Issuing equity shares attracts potential investors and venture capitals to invest in the company.
+Capital can be easily raised in an OPC as it offers Equity shares that can be easily issued by the company to raise funds.
+Issuing equity shares attracts potential investors and venture capital to invest in the company.

 - Increased Trustworthiness:

-Registering an OPC enjoys greater market credibility as compared to other business structures.
+Registering an OPC enjoys greater market credibility compared to other business structures.
 The greater credibility leads to increased trustworthiness among investors.
-The advantage is gain by the company due to its registration.
-Registering a company makes the company legally recognizable and shows that it meets with the regulatory standards.
+The advantage is gained by the company due to its registration.
+Registering a company makes the company legally recognisable and shows that it meets the regulatory standards.

 - Benefits of MSME:

 OPC can easily avail the benefit of OPC after the registration of MSME under Udyam Registration.
-Registration as MSME allows the company to explore more business opportunities by providing them the benefit of interest rates, collateral free loans, and many credit facilities.
+Registration as an MSME allows the company to explore more business opportunities by providing it with the benefit of interest rates, collateral-free loans, and many credit facilities.

 Tax Benefits for OPC Registration in India